Truth is, I never wanted children.

 At 22 weeks we lost our sweet girl.

 I never knew this type of pain before.
 Actually feeling your heart break inside your chest as your childs heart stops beating.
 It's something Jim and I will carry with us for the rest of our lives.
-Always wondering what could have been, what Finn would have been like.
+Always wondering what could have been, what Finn would have been like, who she would be, who she would look like.

 Life marches on, even when our grief is frozen in time.